Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them

 The Hebrew word translated "covering" in the above portion of Scripture comes with the idea of wrapping something in a type of cloth or garment.
 Although our current instructions are to cover from the nose on down, the Biblical direction appears to be more concerned with the mouth, as in the upper lip on down.

-We don't exactly know what Biblical leprosy was, but we do know that it was some kind of contagious disease that included skin manifestations.
+We don't exactly know what Biblical leprosy was, but we know it was a contagious disease that included skin manifestations.
 The connection with wearing a covering over one's mouth because of the ailment is obvious.
 Whatever was coming out of the diseased persons' mouths had the ability to infect someone else who breathed it.
 The above Biblical command is quite a fascinating instruction in pre-microscope history.

 The cry of "unclean, unclean" could be viewed as an ancient example of social distancing.
 It was instituted as a means of distancing an infected person from a non-infected person.

 Things That Come Out of Our Mouths

 The Hebrew word translated "leprosy" in Leviticus chapter thirteen, as recorded in the verse above, is "negah" (נֶגַע).
 But there is another Hebrew word, "deber" (דֶּבֶר), that, like leprosy, also expresses the idea of a contagious disease.
 This particular word can illustrate a spiritual lesson from a physical perspective about what comes out of our mouths.